 In a dictatorship system of government, the ruler has the power to impose his rule at any time.
 Dictators alter the law to their own advantage.

-In a dictatorship, the general populace is subjected to such oppression that the end result is frequently a lack of self-initiative.
-People start to become preoccupied with giving their absolute obedience in order to keep up the appearance of living with their families.
+In a dictatorship, the general populace is subjected to such oppression that the result is frequently a lack of self-initiative.
+People start to become preoccupied with giving their absolute obedience to keep up the appearance of living with their families.

 Create power vacuum

-Create a power vacuum that leads to political unrest in the nation in the event that the dictator dies or is assassinated.
+Create a power vacuum that leads to political unrest in the nation if the dictator dies or is assassinated.

 Thank you for reading this article.
 If you have any queries regarding our article on the Dictatorship’s Pros and Cons then do comment in the comment section below.